Madarosis

 Madarosis is a condition that results in the loss of eyelashes, and sometimes eyebrows.
 The term "madarosis" is derived from the ancient Greek "madaros", meaning "bald".
-It originally was a disease of only losing eyelashes but it currently is the loss of both eyelashes and eyebrows.
-Eyebrows and eyelashes are both important in the prevention of bacteria and other foreign objects from entering the eye.
-A majority of patients with madarosis have leprosy, and it was reported that 76% of patients with varying types of leprosy had madarosis.
+Eyelashes are important in the prevention of bacteria and other foreign objects entering the eye.
+Some studies found that between 45 and 76 percent of patients with various types of leprosy had madarosis.

 Signs and symptoms

 Madarosis is not a critical or severe condition.
 The main symptom and sign of madarosis is the loss of hair from the eyelids, eyebrows, or eyelashes.
 Many symptoms are from other diseases involved.